Avashist1998/Avashist1998.github.io/content/posts/sorting_visualization.md

 ### Code

-All of the code avaiable on [Github](https://github.com/Avashist1998/sortingVisualization).
+All of the code available on [Github](https://github.com/Avashist1998/sortingVisualization).

 ### Data Object
-The `SortData`type wraps all the information into a one bundle that is needed for visualization.
+The `SortData`type wraps all the information into a bundle that is needed for visualization.

 ```typescript
 type SortData = {